juaml/junifer/docs/installation.rst

 Installation
 ^^^^^^^^^^^^
-Depending on your use-case, junifer can be installed differently.
+Depending on your use-case, junifer can be installed differently:

 * Install the :ref:`install_latest_release`.
 This is the most suitable approach for end users.
 * Install from :ref:`install_development_git`.
-This is mostly suitable approach for developers.
+This is the most suitable approach for developers.